MasaHirano/dotfiles/README.md

 # dotfiles

-Configuration files for Zsh, Vim, tmux, and any other useful tools that power my Software Development.
+Configuration files for Zsh, Vim, and any other useful tools that power my Software Development.

 ## Setup